Starry, starry night

 “Light pollution from tall office buildings and communications towers can interfere with bird navigation, resulting in bird strikes,” says NCC Senior Director of Conservation Program Development and Weston Conservation Scientist, Dan Kraus, who notes that many birds migrate at night and use celestial cues from the stars to help navigate between breeding and wintering grounds.
 “Many bird species are declining because of both habitat loss and higher mortality during migration because of the obstacles we’re creating,” he says.

-In southern Ontario, where bird migration is increasingly difficult due to light pollution, NCC has restored more than 1,500 acres (600 hectares) in areas that serve as critical migratory stopovers for hundreds of bird species, in places such as the Western Lake Erie Islands (including Pelee Island) as well as the Southern Norfolk Sand Plain — two biodiversity hotspots along the north shore of Lake Erie.
+In southern Ontario, where bird migration is increasingly difficult due to light pollution, NCC has restored 600 hectares (1,483 acres) in areas that serve as critical migratory stopovers for hundreds of bird species, in places such as the Western Lake Erie Islands (including Pelee Island) as well as the Southern Norfolk Sand Plain — two biodiversity hotspots along the north shore of Lake Erie.